-Anomalous Evidence or Claims What You Expected to Read Search engines produce different results for different users depending on their history of past choices (their previous clicks).
+Surprising Elements What You Expected to Read Search engines produce different results for different users depending on their history of past choices (their previous clicks).
 I thought a search for a term would give the same results to anyone using the term.
 A Facebook account can be changed by Facebook rather than by the user.
 My belief was that I controlled the content of my account, and that Facebook was a sort of service that did what I wanted it to do.

-Pariser ends by saying that algorithms have to become more open, but he doesn't really discuss how algorithms (like any gatekeeper) MUST have values and beliefs behind them.
+Surprising Elements What You Expected to Read Pariser ends by saying that algorithms have to become more open, but he doesn't really discuss how algorithms (like any gatekeeper) MUST have values and beliefs behind them.
 He downplays the bias of the old system of editors.
 By the end of the video, I expected that Pariser would condemn all gatekeepers as systems for controlling freedom of thought.

-Anomalous Evidence or Claims What You Expected to Read Pariser seems to know the head of Google and other big corporations.
+Pariser seems to know the head of Google and other big corporations.
 How can a critic of their power also be their "friend?"
 I expected that the leaders of organizations such as Google wouldn't have anything to do with somebody like Pariser.